 Norway is a hiker’s paradise.
 There are hundreds of hiking trails all over the country.
 Whenever you see a red “T” etched on a rock or a tree, or stacks of stones and rocks, that’s queue for Walk This Way!
 (Aerosmith was here).
-You can hike alongside fjords, summit powerful mountains, hike on accessible trails right from a city center, and even go on a guided hike on a glacier.
+You can hike alongside fjords, magnificent summit mountains, hike on accessible trails right from a city center, and even go on a guided hike on a glacier.

 You don’t have to be an athlete to go hiking in Norway’s trails.
-There are many places where you can find short and easy paths, like the Aksla hill in Alesund, that’s well suited for families and small children.
-But there are also difficult trails that might challenge even the most seasoned adventurers.
+There are many places where you can find short and natural paths, like the Aksla hill in Alesund, that’s well suited for families and small children.
+But there are also tricky trails that might challenge even the most seasoned adventurers.

 When to go hiking in Norway?